-- Apply features and commands of various operating systems. - Apply Learn the fundamentals of networks. - Use Learn the basic operating system functions of Linux. - Troubleshoot computer problems related to disks and files accurately. - Perform a network installation and interface of hardware components. - Apply Learn principles of building, repairing, and upgrading computers.
+- Use and apply features and commands of various operating systems. - Learn the fundamentals of networks. - Learn the basic operating system functions of Linux. - Troubleshoot computer problems related to disks and files. - Perform a network installation and interface of hardware components. - Learn principles of building, repairing, and upgrading computers.